-Or does he?
-How accurate is the résumé presented by this seemingly credible candidate?
-Discerning fact from fiction as presented by an applicant’s résumé can be a dilemma for managers and business owners.
-However, it’s a problem that a common background check could easily solve.
+Discerning fact from fiction on an applicant’s resume can be a dilemma for managers and business owners.
+However, it’s a problem that a simple background check can easily solve.